 Peripheral artery disease usually occurs gradually and is often hard to distinguish.
 The doctor may examine your symptoms and assess your medical history report.
 Any blockage in the blood vessels can be determined by diagnostic tests.
 Peripheral artery disease tests involve the following -

 While some symptoms of PAD are mild to moderate, the treatment focuses on preventing the condition from progressing further.
 For severe symptoms, the doctor suggests surgical procedures which can provide long-term health benefits and reduce the chances of recurrence.

-While surgical procedures offer long term health benefits and reduce the chances of recurrence, certain lifestyle changes also contribute in preventing the condition from getting worse.
+While surgical procedures offer long-term health benefits and reduce the chances of recurrence, certain lifestyle changes also contribute to preventing the condition from getting worse.
 Exercising daily, taking good care of the foot, maintaining a healthy diet and weight, etc. can reduce the risk of complications.

 Peripheral artery disease is a condition that can trouble you for the rest of your life.
 Although there’s no permanent cure for PAD if the condition becomes severe, there are still ways you can manage it and prevent it from getting worse.
 Here is how you can prevent peripheral artery disease